ninyam/ninyam.github.io/_pages/research.md

 <!-- Agregar proyectos con imágenes.
 Ver página de Veronica.
 Por ejemplo, TAAs, protein networks, MRC-->

-My research spans `Algebraic Topology`, `Topological Data Analysis` and its application to other disciplines, and, more recently, the  `Scholarship of Teaching and Learning`.
+My research spans `Algebraic Topology`, and applications of `Topological Data Analysis` to other disciplines.

 In my doctoral thesis, I established decomposition theorems for topological Azumaya algebras, and for topological Azumaya algebras with involutions of the first kind.